R1DF/Phonebook-2/README.md

 There are also the docs, viewable text files that help the user find out how to use the program.
 These files can be viewed by the Phonebook 2 program itself.

 ## Downloads
+THE CURRENT VERSION IS 1.1.0.
+FOR MORE INFORMATION, VISIT `version.md`.<br>
 Phonebook 2 is available for Windows users, and the program can be downloaded [here](https://drive.google.com/file/d/1VmVRsAqnntm2yZx5P3M0Aga0d7F9qdGN/view?usp=sharing). <br>
 There is no Mac or Linux file, because the creator currently doesn't know how to freeze the program to Mac/Linux. <br> <br>